Preface

 Melt

-we need to melt the series to long format.
+we need to reshape the data from wide to long.

 series_longer <- series %>%